 Cropping a photo in Photoshop can’t be too complicated, right?
 After all, you’re probably already a cropping pro on your phone as you post photos to Instagram.

 Hello!
 I’m Cara, a professional photographer, and lover of all things photography.
-While I always strive to get my composition correct in a camera, sometimes a photo can use a bit of adjusting in post processing.
-You might want to straighten a horizon line or focus in closer on the subject.
+While I always strive to get my composition correct in a camera, sometimes a photo can use a bit of adjusting in post-processing.
+You might want to straighten a horizon line or focus closer on the subject.

 As you might imagine, Photoshop offers extra options that are more than your average crop tool.
 Learn how to crop an image in Photoshop here!

 Note: the screenshots below are taken from the Windows version of Photoshop CC.
 If you are using the Mac version, they will look slightly different.